 Everest is the world’s tallest mountain.
 It lies at a staggering height of 8848.13 meters.
 It is also known as Sagarmatha which means “Peak of Heaven”.
-This 16 days Everest Base Camp trek takes you to the Base of this tallest mountain in the world.
-It is a moderate trek for traders who can walk up to days and days for hours daily.
+This 16 days Everest Base Camp trek takes you to the Base of the tallest mountain in the world.
+It is a moderate trek for trekkers who can walk up to days and days for hours daily.

 The Sherpas who are the ace of the Himalayas will be your guiding hands along the treacherous path of the Himalayas.
 They will also be providing you with a company and all the knowledge they have to offer for you to understand the local surroundings.

 The 16 days trek is originally designed for beginners who just started to trekking and are in good health with average physical fitness to overcome the challenges you may face in the coming days at the trek.
 Experienced trekkers who have steady adaptive features to the altitude and proper acclimatization take the 16 days Everest camp trek via Gokyo lake.

 Nevertheless, this ultimate trekking challenges you to a once in a lifetime adventure filled with breathtaking views of the mountains and Sherpa’s hospitality which makes you feel you are at home.

 16 Days Everest Base Camp Trek Highlights